 Keep It Simple

 The video below will give you an idea of how choose a frame and mat, and then put it together yourself.
 She suggests keeping it simple by using a black frame and white mat to show off your art better.

 How to Frame a Poster

 OK, now that you have your frame and mat (if you're using one), it's time to put the poster in.
 This is the easy part.
-Making all of the choices and being sure everything fits, is the hard part.
+The hard part was making all of the choices and being sure everything fits.

 - Take the back off of the frame.
-(Frames are all different, but it should be easy to see how this is done in your case.)
+(Frames are all different, but it should be easy to see how this is done.)